Emilio Butragueño: International career

 Butragueño earned 69 caps for Spain, and scored 26 goals.
-His debut came on 17 October 1984 against Wales in a 1986 FIFA World Cup qualifier, although he had already been picked as an uncapped player for the UEFA Euro 1984 team as the nation finished runners-up.
+His debut came on 17 October 1984 against Wales in a 1986 FIFA World Cup qualifier, and he closed the 3–0 win in Seville.
+He had already been picked as an uncapped player for the UEFA Euro 1984 tournament, where his team finished runners-up.

 Butragueño was also selected for the 1986 World Cup where he played a major part, scoring four goals as Spain beat Denmark 5–1 in the round-of-16 match.
-He also took part in the 1990 edition in Italy (four games, no goals).
+He also took part in the 1990 edition in Italy, scoring no goals in four games.

+Butragueño left the national team after playing two games in the 1994 World Cup qualifiers, aged 29.
+His last appearance was on 18 November 1992, in a 0–0 draw with the Republic of Ireland.

+Style of play

+Widely regarded as one of the best strikers of his generation, Butragueño was known for his intelligence, movement and finishing ability on the pitch.

 Post-retirement and other ventures

 On 19 October 2004, Butragueño replaced former Real Madrid teammate Jorge Valdano as the club's director of football and, until the end of the 2005–06 season, also served as its vice-president.
 Subsequently, he acted as head of public relations for the organisation.

 Still as a player, Butragueño had a computer game with his name released in 1988, for the Amstrad CPC, Commodore 64, ZX Spectrum and MSX.